thediveo/thediveo.github.io/docs/art/leaky.md

 })
 ```

+...and then trying hard to plumb all the fd leaks you'll find. 😆

-Now, detecting leaked fds is a slightly ugly business.
-First, fd numbers are not
+Now, detecting leaked file descriptors is a "slightly" ugly business.
+First,
+file descriptors are simple `int` numbers and these fd numbers aren't
-unambiguous identifiers like Goroutine IDs.
+unambiguous identifiers (like Goroutine IDs).
 So, fd numbers get reused.

-Then, we
-are never told _who_ and _where_ an fd was opened.
+To add insult to injury, we are never told _who_ and _where_ a file descriptor
+was opened.

 Despite such limitations, fd leak testing still can be quite useful.
 Thus,
 `fdooze` does not blindly just compare fd numbers, but takes as much additional